Document-first editor

 Every requirement change is logged — who, what, and when.
 Configurable review stages with e-signatures for formal sign-off.

-Keep your DHF in one place — URS, SRS, Risk File, and more.
+Keep your User Requirements, Software Requirements, Risk File, and more together.
 Baseline and compare documents when it's time to submit.

 Link requirements to Jira epics and stories.
 Changes sync both ways — no double-entry.